sammurraytuesta/qr-code-app/README.md

 </details>

 ## Application
 Developed a simple QR Code Application using React Native and Expo.
-Below is the simulated QR Code application on a iPhone 14 Pro Max:
+Below is the simulated QR Code application on an iPhone 14 Pro Max:

 <img width="375px" src="./design/simulated-app.png"/>